pyskonus/WA/README.md

 2. The program gets a dictionary in .ods file as input.
 Also it gets a word embeddings file (.300.vec) and a list of ukrainian words in a .list file.
+The result of this program's work is two files, one is a .json file - the dictionary itself, and the second is a .list file - the list of available incentives.

 3. The project contains following folders: data_preparation